- Search The Registry

 - My Account

 *On this date in 2018, the Justice for Victims of Lynching Act was passed.
-This was a proposed bill to classify lynching (defined as bodily injury on the basis of perceived race, color, religion or nationality) a federal hate crime in the United States.
+This was a proposed bill to classify lynching (defined as bodily injury on the basis of perceived race, color, religion, or nationality) as a federal hate crime in the United States.

 The largely symbolic bill aimed to recognize and apologize for historical governmental failures to prevent lynching in the US.
 The act was introduced in the US Senate by the body's three Black members: Kamala Harris, Cory Booker, and Tim Scott.
 The legislation passed the Senate unanimously on December 19, 2018.
 The bill died because it was not passed by the House before the 115th Congress ended on January 3, 2019.
 On February 26, 2020, the Emmett Till Antilynching Act, a revised version of the Justice for Victims of Lynching Act, passed the House of Representatives, by a vote of 410–4.